 Renjiao Yi, Chenyang Zhu,

-Ping Tan and Stephen Lin, "Faces as Lighting Probes via Unsupervised Deep Highlight Extraction", to appear in ECCV 2018.
+Ping Tan and Stephen Lin, "Faces as Lighting Probes via Unsupervised Deep Highlight Extraction", ECCV 2018.

 We present a method for estimating detailed scene illumination using human faces in a single image.
 In contrast to previous works that estimate lighting in terms of low-order basis functions or distant point lights, our technique estimates illumination at a higher precision in the form of a non-parametric environment map...

 Chenyang Zhu, Kai Xu, Siddhartha Chaudhuri, Renjiao Yi and Hao Zhang,

 SCORES: Shape Composition with Recursive Substructure Priors", ACM Transactions on Graphics (SIGGRAPH Asia 2018).